Safety Snippets

 - Do hospital shops sell slushies?
 Are parents aware of the risks?

-As of 27/5/24: NHSE has reported that 143 sites trialling Martha’s rule: See here for further details
+As of 27 May 2024, NHS England reported that 143 sites trialling Martha’s rule – see details : See here for further details

 Healthcare professionals prescribing montelukast should be alert to the risk of neuropsychiatric reactions in all patients including children and adolescents.
 Reported neuropsychiatric reactions include sleep disorders, hallucinations, anxiety and depression, as well as changes in behaviour and mood.
 Healthcare professionals should advise patients and their caregivers to be alert to these risks and seek medical advice as soon as possible if neuropsychiatric reactions occur.